dweekly/docs/pages/web/journeys.md

 #### Loyal Users

 In this example, you'll configure an audience to target people who have visited your site **more than 4 times** historically.
 Anyone who had visited less than this will be excluded.
-First, you'll add a new rule for `Has visted web` in the advanced section.
+First, you'll add a new rule for <notranslate>**Has visted web**</notranslate> in the advanced section.

 ![image](/_assets/img/pages/journeys/examples/new_users_0.png)

-Next, you'll choose the `More than or equal to` in the middle section:
+Next, you'll choose the <notranslate>**More than or equal to**</notranslate> in the middle section:

 ![image](/_assets/img/pages/journeys/examples/loyal_users_1.png)